yaowang908/yaowang908.github.io/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
+* Hat tips to anyone whose code was used